-4.1.4 APA300ML - Super Element
+4.I.4 APA300ML - SUPER ELEMENT

 In this section, a super element of the APA300ML is computed using a finite element software.
 It is then imported into multi-body (in the form of a stiffness matrix and a mass matrix) and included in the same model that was used in 4.1.3.
 This procedure is illustrated in Figure 4.24.
-Several remote points are defined in the finite element model (here illustrated by colorful planes and numbers from 1 to 5) and are then made accessible in Simscape as shown at the right by the "frames" F1 to F5.
+Several remote points are defined in the finite element model (here illustrated by colorful planes and numbers from 1 to 5) and are then made accessible in the multi-body software as shown at the right by the "frames" F1 to F5.

 &lt;sup>1Note that this is not completely correct as it was shown in Section 4.1.2.2 that the electrical boundaries of the piezoelectric stack impacts its stiffness and that the sensor stack is almost open-circuited while the actuator stacks are almost short-circuited.
-Ansys® was used